Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Talk About It – In Your Own Way, With Safe People

 Find your grief people.
 People in the world who get it.
-Sometimes these grief people are not people you already know.
+And sometimes, these grief people are not people you already know.

 A friend, a support group, an online support page, a coach, a wonderful therapist.
 There are healthy places to find support.